Head of Graduate School of Management

 - 0121 331 6545

-Having left school after his O-levels, Bruce Philp worked in the pharmaceutical industry before returning to education via Hull College of Further Education.
-In 1990 he gained a BA Economics from Manchester Metropolitan University, and subsequently attained an MA and PhD from the University of Manchester.
+Prior to studying at university, Bruce Philp worked in the pharmaceutical industry.
+In 1990 he gained a BA Economics from Manchester Metropolitan University, and subsequently acheived an MA and PhD from the University of Manchester.